 - the applicant has not previously had an opportunity to comment on.

 The definition of potentially prejudicial information for offshore applicants is a lot narrower than the definition of potentially prejudicial information for onshore applications.
-If your application is made offshore, and you do not meet all the above criteria (a-d), you will not be given a chance to comment on the visa application.
-Your visa is likely to be outright refused.
+If your application was made offshore, and you do not meet all of the above criteria (a-d), you will not be given a chance to comment on the visa application.
+Your visa application is instead likely to be refused outright.

 Why did I receive a PPI letter?

-As discussed, PPI letter is issued INZ when the officer is concerned about an aspect or aspects of your visa application.
-There are many potential reasons for an officer to issue a PPI letter.
-These include:
+A PPI letter is issued by INZ when the case officer is concerned about one or more aspects of your visa application.
+There are many potential reasons for an officer to issue a PPI letter, including:

 What should I do when I receive a PPI letter?